jbeveland27/log-collection-api/README.md

 ### External Dependencies and the scheme behind the Search Algorithm

 The actual loading and searching through files is limited to using Node built-ins (primarily the `fs` module).
 The main idea for searching throught the file is contained in [utils/readLastNLine.ts](./backend/src/utils/readLastNLine.ts).
 Here you will find a simple utility function that uses a ReadStream for efficient reading of lines through the file (as opposed to loading an entire file into memory before processing).
-Since the desired outcome for the API is to return newest log events first, we utilize a circular buffer and _unshift/pop_ entries on and off the array while keeping a fixed size on the buffer (this achieves the desired order without needing to reverse the array later).
+I iterated on a few ideas here for optimization, and was able to achieve ~5X improvement from a few small changes.
+Details are [in the file](./backend/src/utils/readLastNLine.ts#L26-L51).

 This performs well enough for smaller files I tested with, but does start to see a performance degradation as file size increases (I tested with up to ~6GB file).
 This makes sense, as this approach still needs to read sequentially through a file and that will gradually slow down as files get larger and larger.

 Without digging too deep, I think the next meaningful performance increase might be achieved by utilizing some combination of the approach above plus a local data store.
 Another thought was if we imposed some constraints on how much new/recent data we want to retrieve, there could be a way to read from the file using an offset and keeping track of positions in a local state cache.
-Ultimately, some form of caching/DB scheme is where I could see some meanginful performance improvements.
+Ultimately, some form of caching/DB scheme is where I could see some performance improvements.

 ## Usage